vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     >
     > ![A screenshot of Azure Cloud Shell showing the command output.](media/Ex4-Task5.5a.png)

-5. Create a script to update the public DNS name for the IP.
+6. Within the Azure Cloud Shell, create a script to update the public DNS name for the IP.

    ```bash
    code update-ip.sh